Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/overview.md

   - HashiCorp develops a variety of open-source tools for DevOps and cloud computing.
 In general for large scale projects.
 - Configure VMs (I think also containers nowadays) conveniently via text files
 - Infrastructure as code (Git lecture: If you cannot use `diff`, it is the wrong format!)
+- Standard user and all passwords are `vagrant`

 ### Demo: Premade Vagrant VM